Divide the children into three or four teams and give each group a marker pen and some sheets of paper.

 - Unless you have a watch, you will be late.

 - Wendy painted a picture because she likes painting.

 Description: The Sound of Heavy Rain on the Roof as I Lie in Bed at Night

-General Knowledge Quiz #7
+General Knowledge Quiz #4

 See if you know the answers to these questions.
 If you don’t, find out from an encyclopaedia or atlas.

-- What causes the seasons?
+- What is the only liquid metal?

-- What was the difference between Palaeolithic and Neolithic societies?
+- What is the difference between a simile and a metaphor?